fmorenovr/fmorenovr.github.io/_posts/2018-02-19-Change-Package-Name-and-SignIn-of-your-mobileApp-from-AppInventor.md

 ---
 layout: post
-title:  "Change your Package name and SingIn on google play your app created using App Inventor."
+title:  "App Inventor: Change your Package name and submit it on google play."
-subtitle: Here you will learn to "hack" and change your package name of your apk.
 date:   2018-02-19 12:15:12 -0500

+tags:
+  - Android
+  - Android SDK
+  - App Inventor
+  - MIT
+  - Website
+  - Mobile Applications

+categories:
-categories: Tools
+  - Tools
 ---

+Here you will learn to "hack" and change your package name of your apk.

 ## App Inventor

 You should check from my app inventor tutorial [here][apptutorial].